baraamallah/HARMUN_TRACKER/README.md

 ## Features

 *   **Admin Dashboard (`/`)**:
-    *   Requires login.
+    *   Requires login (Email/Password via Firebase Authentication).
     *   View, add, edit, and delete participants.
-    *   Mark participant attendance status (Present, Absent, In Break, etc.).
+    *   Mark participant attendance status (Present, Absent, In Break, Restroom Break, Technical Issue, Stepped Out, Present On Account).
     *   Import participants from a CSV file.
+New schools/committees found in CSV are automatically added to system lists.
     *   Export participant data to a CSV file.
-    *   Filter participants by school, committee, status, or search term.
+    *   Filter participants by school, committee, status (All, Present, Absent), or search term.
     *   Toggle visibility of table columns (Avatar, Name, School, Committee, Status, Actions).
 *   **Login Page (`/auth/login`)**:
     *   Allows administrators to log in using Firebase Authentication (Email/Password).
 *   **Public View (`/public`)**:
     *   Read-only list of participants.
-    *   Filter participants by school, committee, status, or search term.
+    *   Filter participants by school, committee, status (All, Present, Absent), or search term.
     *   Toggle visibility of table columns (Avatar, Name, School, Committee, Status).
     *   Does not require login.
 *   **Superior Admin Panel (`/superior-admin`)**:
     *   Restricted access to a designated Owner UID via Firebase Authentication.
+    *   Manage system-wide lists of Schools and Committees.
+    *   Manage administrator accounts (grant/revoke admin role for existing Firebase Auth users).
-    *   Placeholder for advanced controls:
+    *   Links to placeholder pages for System Settings.
-        *   Global data management.
-        *   System-wide settings.
-        *   Admin account management (future).
     *   Accessible via direct navigation or a conditional link in the sidebar if logged in as the owner.
 *   **Theme Toggling**:
     *   User-selectable Light, Dark, or System theme preference.